agiegnoj/chess960_bot/README.md

-version one finished on May 6th 2025
+-version one finished on May 6th 2025
+-updated on June 8th 2025 (added limited search time, optimizations, changed heuristic weights)